10 Impressive Facts You Should Know About Brain Retraining Programs

 • Disorders involving the nervous system (post-stroke symptoms, cerebral palsy, Parkinson’s disease, etc.)

-While programs vary in how brain training is carried out generally they provide individuals with specific techniques and a step-by-step system for gradually shifting the limbic systems’ maladaptive responses into ones that are more beneficial for overall health & wellness.
+While programs vary in how brain retraining is carried out generally they provide individuals with specific techniques and a step-by-step system for gradually shifting the limbic systems’ maladaptive responses into ones that are more beneficial for overall health & wellness.
 These programs are either guided by a health professional or are completely self paced, both ranging between several weeks to several months in duration.

 Some of the benefits of brain retraining programs include improved cognitive abilities, improved memory, improved focus, and improved creativity.
 They can also potentially help people with chronic illnesses manage their condition better[3].
 Due to the increase in scientific support, potential health benefits and the low risk, neuroplasticity is quickly becoming a viable option for those suffering from chronic health conditions.
 There are numerous organizations offering brain retraining programs around the world.
 There is also a wide range of formats, such as webinars, virtual courses, textbooks, and in-person coaching!